1970s energy crisis: Arab-Israeli conflict

-Ever since Israel declared independence in 1948 there was conflict between Arabs and Israelis in the Middle East, including a number of wars.
-The Suez Crisis, also known as the Second Arab–Israeli war, was sparked by Israel's southern port of Eilat being blocked by Egypt, which also nationalized the Suez Canal belonging to Anglo-French investors.
+Conflict between Arabs and Israelis in the Middle East has existed since Israel's declaration of independence in 1948, including a number of wars.
+The Suez Crisis, also known as the Second Arab–Israeli war, was sparked when Israel's southern port of Eilat was blocked by Egypt, which also nationalized the Suez Canal belonging to Anglo-French investors.
 One of the objectives of the invasion was the removal of President Gamal Abdel Nasser who was aligning with the Soviet Union.

-The Six-Day War of 1967 included an Israeli invasion of the Egyptian Sinai Peninsula, which resulted in Egypt closing the Suez Canal for eight years.
+The Six-Day War of 1967 included an Israeli invasion of the Egyptian Sinai Peninsula, which resulted in Egypt's closure of the Suez Canal for eight years.
 The canal was cleared in 1974 and opened again in 1975 after the 1973 Yom Kippur War, when Egypt tried to take back the Sinai.
 OAPEC countries cut production of oil and placed an embargo on oil exports to the United States after Richard Nixon requested $2.2 billion to support Israel in the war.
 Nevertheless, the embargo lasted only until January 1974, though the price of oil remained high afterwards.